-Seasonal fire effects on the diversity patterns, distribution and community structure of forbs in mixed prairie grassland at the Samuel H. Ordway, Jr. Memorial Prairie, South Dakota, USA
+Seasonal fire effects on the diversity patterns, spatial distribution and community structure of forbs in the Northern Mixed Prairie, USA

 Published source details